louisgv/wtf.is/README.md

-# What the fuck is
+# What the fuck is this?

 It basically tell you what the fuck is that file, what it is suppose to do, and how to open/work with it.